SherG/tester1/site/content/services/_index.md

   - heading: Fitness consultation
     imageUrl: /img/francisco-villalobos.webp
     text: >-
-      To get started, <a href="https://calendly.com/isfny/15min"
+      To get started, <a href="https://calendly.com/isfny/15min" target="blank"
-      target="blank">book a phone meeting</a> with ISF owner Francisco Villalobos.
+      style="color: #f42">book a phone meeting</a> with ISF owner Francisco
+      Villalobos.
 We'll discuss your goals and you'll discover why our training is so effective.
   - heading: Strength training